Northwest Airlines Flight 710: Aftermath

 State troopers canvassed the crash site, picking up human remains, placing them in bags, and taking them to a community building in Cannelton where a temporary morgue was set up.
 All of the victims were badly shattered in the crash, and the searchers did not find any body parts larger than a hand.
 The CAB brought in two pathologists from the Armed Forces Institute of Pathology in Washington and a forensic pathologist from Chicago.
 They were given the task of analyzing the remains of the victims and attempting to identify them.
 The forensic pathologist said that it wouldn't be possible to identify much more than the gender of the victim from some of the remains, from microscopic examination of skin cells.

-Two days after the crash, the dragline began to dig into the crater.
-The muddy fields made it difficult for trucks to get into position to receive any of the wreckage that the draglines recovered, so bulldozers pushed the trucks into position and back out to the unloading points once they were loaded.
+Two days after the crash, searchers began to use the dragline to dig into the crater.
+The muddy fields made it difficult for trucks to get into position to receive any of the wreckage that the draglines recovered, so crews used bulldozers to push the trucks into position and back out to the unloading points once they were loaded.
 Fresh snow made the search more difficult, as did two breakdowns of the excavator.
-Excavation efforts in the first few days focused on the sides of the crater, and investigators made no effort to penetrate the layer of mud at the bottom to locate parts of the aircraft under it.
-As the digging progressed, the searchers unearthed one of the propellers and several parts of the remaining engine, which gave the investigators confidence that the remaining engine was buried in the crater.
+Crews focused their excavation efforts on the sides of the crater in the first few days, and they made no effort to penetrate the layer of mud at the bottom to search for aircraft parts beneath it.
+As the digging progressed, the searchers uncovered one of the propellers and several parts of the remaining engine, which gave the investigators confidence that they would be able to find the rest of the remaining engine somewhere in the crater.

 Excavation proceeded slowly, due to the fear that components such as magnesium engine parts could explode if they were exposed to the air in the right conditions.
 Engineers from Northwest Airlines estimated that there might be between 1000 and 1400 gal of jet fuel in the crater that could explode at any time.
 Although jet fuel has to be heated to 492 F to vaporize and is therefore generally less likely to explode than gasoline, it produces a more powerful explosion.
-A 1952 explosion at an Allison Engine test center in Indianapolis had killed eight people and had blown chunks of 40 in thick walls as far as 500 ft away.
+A 1951 explosion at an Allison Engine test center in Indianapolis had killed eight people and had blown chunks of 40 in thick walls as far as 500 ft away.
 That explosion was caused by an explosion of jet fuel that had vaporized and ignited.
-The smoldering fire in the crater continued, and workers discovered that the deeper they dug, the hotter the ground grew.
+The smoldering fire in the crater continued, and workers discovered that the temperature of the ground increased the deeper they went down.
 Each bucketful of dirt and debris came out steaming.
-At the bottom of the crater, the heated clay in the soil had hardened and resembled baked brick.
-Firefighters from the Tell City Fire Department stood by in case they were needed, with suction lines ready to draw water from a nearby creek.
+The hot clay soil at the bottom of the crater had hardened and resembled baked brick.
+Firefighters from the Tell City Fire Department stood by in case they were needed, with pumps ready to draw water from a nearby creek.